roktcode/word-abbreviator-svelte/README.md

-### This is an app that shows the total of first letter for a piece of text!!
+### This is an app that shows the total of all first letters for a piece of text!!

 ![demo](demo.png)